-Patient leaves ambulance, runs on freeway, is killed by cars
+Patient leaves ambulance, runs on freeway, is killed

 Atlanta — A patient bolted from an ambulance, ran across five lanes of traffic and was struck and killed by cars, shutting down early morning traffic Monday on one of metro Atlanta’s busiest interstates.